Beamball Sample¶

 dotnet beam content restore --pid DE_1885450253346843 --name LastPublished-globalto bring all the content from the sample to your current realm. - Open the

-Contentwindow. - Ensure there's an
+Contentwindow. - Ensure there's a

 currencycontent with the namecoins - Ensure there are 4